CLewisMessina/wolfstitch/README.md

 **Convert books into clean, training-ready datasets — with just a few clicks.**
 Part of the [Wolflow](https://wolflow.ai) ecosystem • Built by [@clewi](https://github.com/clewi)

+> Now with a cleaner, icon-driven interface built on Wolflow’s visual system.

 ---

 ## ✨ What is Wolfscribe?